ympbyc/Meta/Project.md

 + Messaging
 + Immutable objects
-  + Objects are hashs, just like Javascript
+  + Objects are hashs, just like in Javascript
 + `__proto__` delegation
 + Methods are all asynchronous
 + Dynamically typed
 + More than almost purely functional
 + S-expression ?
 + Reserved-word-less programming
-+ Lazy evaluation

 ### Formulate Higher-order Applications ###